Louis-Dupont/Blog/content/articles/learn-to-systematically-improve-your-ai.md

 Whatever they are, give them names. **Tag at least 50 queries (ideally hundreds).**

-Now, you don't just have a list of failures—you have a clear map of how often each one occurs.
+Now, you don't just have a list of failures.
+You can turn it into a clear map of how often each failure occurs.

 **But you're not done yet.**

-Next, analyze your **user queries.** What are they actually asking?
-What **topics** keep coming back?
+Next, analyze your **user queries**.
+What are they actually asking?
+What cluster of **topics** keep coming back?

 - _"Technical Troubleshooting"_
 - _"Product Questions"_
 - _"Pricing Questions"_

+**And this is when the magic operates.**

-The real power comes when you combine these tags into a clear input topic vs. failure mode matrix.
+When you combine these tags into a clear input topic vs. failure mode matrix.

 | **Input Topic vs Failure Mode** | **Query Misunderstanding** | **Answer Refusal** | **Retrieval Failure** | **% of Queries** |
 | ------------------------------- | -------------------------- | ------------------ | --------------------- | ---------------- |